The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: Application of the main theorem

 \subsection{Acknowledgement}

 The author thanks his advisor Kenichi Bannai for checking the draft of this article and giving many helpful comments.
-The author would like to thank Yoshinosuke Hirakawa, Kazuki Yamada, and Yoshinori Kanamura for reading it and giving many comments, and Tatsuya Oshita especially for providing the idea on another proof that $\kappa_a(n)\in\mathbb{Z}$ in Lemma \ref{lem: core of AEP-formula}.
+The author would like to thank Kazuki Yamada, Hohto Bekki, and Yoshinori Kanamura for reading it and giving many comments, and Tatsuya Oshita especially for providing the idea on another proof that $\kappa_a(n)\in\mathbb{Z}$ in Lemma \ref{lem: core of AEP-formula}.
+The author is also grateful to Yoshinosuke Hirakawa for pointing out errors in the arguments of the manuscript and giving many helpful comments and suggestions on the manuscript many times.
+Lastly, the author thanks the referee for checking the article and giving valuable comments.